 First, gray zone conflict results from agency rather than necessity.
 It is limitation by choice.
 If limited war were distinguished only by limited ends, why wouldn’t actors use the most effective means for the job?
 Gray zone conflict further involves “pulling punches” or refraining from using one’s most potent military capabilities.

 Second, gray zone conflict involves capable initiators.
 In order to choose to limit means, an actor must have a portfolio of means to choose from.
 This differentiates the activities of Russian or American special operations forces from insurgents, even in cases where their actual operations appear similar.
-Even weaker states and powerful rebel groups may vary considerably in their war aims and thus may choose to refrain from making the maximizing effort (Staniland 2012).
+Even weaker states and powerful rebel groups may vary considerably in their war aims and thus may refrain from maximum effort (Staniland 2012).

-Third, gray zone conflict is mutually preferred by both sides in a contest.
+Third, gray zone conflict must be preferred by both sides in a contest.
 Capable belligerents have the capability to escalate but they choose not to.
 Although consistent with the assumptions behind theories of wars limited by risk (i.e., stability-instability paradox), this theory is based on dyadic preferences, not monadic ones.
 The target would rather have the opponent engage in gray zone conflict than engage in overt warfare as a result of the target’s reaction to the provocation.
 Anticipating this, the attacker selects technologies that deliberately obfuscate its intentions or complicates attribution.
 This is done for the benefit of the target, to relieve it from an obligation to respond forcefully to provocation, rather than for the benefit of the initiator, to enable it to escape retaliation.
 Tacit collusion between adversaries enables them to avoid mutually harmful escalation (Carson 2015; Carson 2018).

 A Typology of Limited Conflict